MetPX/sarracenia/doc/sr_post.7.rst

 **rename=<relpath>**

- The relative path from the current directory in which to place the file.
+If different from relpath, this value replaces relpath as the suggested location to write the file to.

 **oldname=<path>**
 **newname=<path>**